jsbeckr/inertia-django/README.md

 $ pipenv install inertia-django
 ```

+## Django app template

+The easiest way to get started is with the [inertia-django-boilerpate](https://github.com/jsbeckr/inertia-django-app-boilerplate).

 ### Webpack 📦

 > **INFO:** For now it might be the easiest to take a look or clone the [example repository](https://github.com/jsbeckr/django-inertia-example).